 Modeling Granular Media

-For the purpose of including vents in a core box all pure air regions (also referred to as void regions) are treated as adiabatic bubbles.
+For the purpose of venting pure air regions in the cavity, they are treated as adiabatic bubbles.
 An adiabatic bubble is a region of air surrounded by fluid or solid walls.
 The pressure in a bubble is a function of the bubble volume and has a uniform value over the region occupied by the bubble.
-Vents in a core box allow air within bubbles to be vented to the exterior of the box.
+Vents allow air within bubbles to be vented to the exterior of the cavity.

 To illustrate some of the differences that can occur in a granular material as opposed to a fluid, a simple two-dimensional wedge shape hopper was set up with a 1 cm wide tube at the bottom.
 The simulation is started with the bottom tube empty.

-To illustrate the application of this new model to sand core blowing, a simulation was performed to compare with data in the paper “Development and use of Simulation in the Design of Blown Cores and Moulds,” by D. Lefebvre, A. Mackenbrock, V. Vidal, V. Pavan and P.M.
+To illustrate the application of this new model, a simulation was performed to compare with data in the paper “Development and use of Simulation in the Design of Blown Cores and Moulds,” by D. Lefebvre, A. Mackenbrock, V. Vidal, V. Pavan and P.M.
 Haigh., Hommes & Fonderie, December 2004.
 The data is for a two-dimensional die geometry with one filling port.
 Venting of the die was asymmetric so that the influence of vents on the filling pattern could be studied.

 The computational grid consisted of 80 mesh cells horizontally and 40 vertically.
 The time for the simulation to reach a fully filled core box was 0.07s and required a CPU time of about 8.9s running in serial mode on a 3.2GHz Pentium 4 PC computer (satisfyingly small, but of course, this was only a 2D case with 3200 cells in the computational region).